From Layering To Double Cleansing: Experts Want You To Rethink These Skin Hacks

 It makes sense.
 We're still treating maskne (acne caused by face masks) and other skin gripes triggered by stress, anxiety and illness — and that's before we get to our collective penchant for DIY beauty.
 But Dr Wedgeworth believes that blindly following skin trends on social media can cause more harm than good.
 "Everyone's skin is different and the key to great skin is adapting your skincare to your individual needs."

-With that in mind, here are a handful of increasingly popular skincare steps which beauty experts want you to think twice about.
+With that in mind, here are a handful of increasingly popular skincare steps that beauty experts want you to think twice about.

 Joining skincare forums